-Pass Merit Distinction Learning aim A: Understand and contemporary practices of performance A.D1 Evaluate historical and contemporary practices in stand-up comedy through A.P1 Explain historical and contemporary practices of stand-up comedy through exploration.
+Pass Merit Distinction Learning aim A: Understand the key features of historical and contemporary practices of stand-up comedy performance A.D1 Evaluate historical and contemporary practices in stand-up comedy through A.P1 Explain historical and contemporary practices of stand-up comedy through exploration.
 A.M1 Analyse historical and contemporary practices in stand-up comedy through effective exploration, comparing key features, practitioners and performance styles. effective exploration, comparing and contrasting key features, and well-chosen examples of practitioners and performance styles to support findings.
-Learning aim B: Develop sta performance nd-up comedy techniques for B.P2 Demonstrate use of exploratory skills when developing stand-up comedy techniques.
+Learning aim B: Develop starperformance nd-up comedy techniques for B.P2 Demonstrate use of exploratory skills when developing stand-up comedy techniques.
 B.P3 Demonstrate the development of comedy techniques with reference to performance material and context.
 B.M2 Demonstrate effective exploration, selection and development of stand-up comedy techniques in response to performance material and context.
-BC.D2 Demonstrate confident, disciplined and organised application of techniques and performance material Learning aim C: Apply stand performance to develop and communicate key features in a stand-up C.P4 Apply techniques and performance material through rehearsal to develop a stand-up comedy routine.
+BC.D2 Demonstrate confident, disciplined and organised application of techniques and performance material Learning aim C: Apply stand- performance -up comedy techniques to a to develop and communicate key features in a stand-up C.P4 Apply techniques and performance material through rehearsal to develop a stand-up comedy routine.
 C.P5 Apply techniques and performance material to a stand-up comedy routine.
 C.M3 Demonstrate effective use of rehearsal to select, develop and apply techniques and performance material to a stand-up comedy routine. comedy routine.
-Learning aim D: Review persperformance D.D3 Evaluate strengths and areas for improvement through consistent, D.P6 Explain own development and application of stand-up comedy techniques, strengths and areas for improvement.
-D.M4 Analyse own development and application of stand-up comedy techniques, setting targets to support progression and practice. informed review of and reflection on the development and application of stand-up comedy techniques used for performance, setting comprehensive targets to support progression and practice.
+Learning aim D: Review personal development and own performance D.D3 Evaluate strengths and areas for improvement through consistent, D.P6 Explain own development and application of stand-up comedy techniques, strengths and areas for improvement.
+D.M4 Analyse own development and application of stand-up comedy techniques, setting targets to support progression and practice. nformed review of and reflection on the development and application of stand-up comedy techniques used for performance, setting comprehensive targets to support progression and practice.